-Project type in Excel file Description Water injection New or increased water injection to increase oil or gas recovery (Vanninjeksjon) Gas/WAG injection New or increased gas- or WAG injection to increase oil or gas (Gass- og WAG-injeksjon) recovery (most likely oil) Wells New production wells to optimize recovery (Brønner) Advanced methods Improved recovery through advanced methods including CO 2 - (Avanserte metoder) injection and chemicals injected together with water or gas.
-Also including other types of water treatment (e.g. low salinity and bacteria/microbial) Further field development New facilities to be installed on a field, to optimize recovery or (Videreutvikling) operations as well as prolong field life.
+Project type in Excel file Description Water injection New or increased water injection to increase oil or gas (Vanninjeksjon) recovery Gas/WAG injection New or increased gas- or WAG injection to increase oil or gas (Gass- og WAG-injeksjon) recovery (most likely oil) Wells New production wells to optimize recovery (Brønner) Advanced methods Improved recovery through advanced methods including (Avanserte metoder) CO 2 - injection and chemicals injected together with water or gas.
+Also including other types of water treatment (e.g. low salinity and bacteria/microbial).
+Further field development New facilities to be installed on a field, to optimize recovery (Videreutvikling) or operations as well as prolong field life.
 May be subject to PDO.
 The actual facility type must be reported under attribute development solution.

-Low-pressure production Improved recovery of gas or oil (most often gas) by reducing (Lavtrykksproduksjon) inlet pressures in the process system through installation of compressors (subsea or topside) or booster pumps etc. and / or reservoir depressurization, also called blow-down.
+Project type in Excel file Description Low-pressure production Improved recovery of gas or oil (most often gas) by reducing (Lavtrykksproduksjon) inlet pressures in the process system through installation of compressors (subsea or topside) or booster pumps etc. and / or reservoir depressurization, also called blow-down.
 Change of energy source Projects on existing field for partially or full replacement of (Endret kraftforsyning) current energy supply.
 Power from shore, wind turbines or alternative fuels are possible projects for this type.
-Late-life production Prolonged production (and improved recovery) through (Senfaseproduksjon) extension of facility lifetime, e.g., involving modifications, upgrades and/or reclassifications Other When none of the alternatives suits the project.
-When multiple (Annet) methods are used, please select the main contributor to the volumes stated Commercial agreement Commercial agreements that involve swap/borrowing/deferral (Kommersiell avtale) of volumes between fields.
+Late-life production Prolonged production (and improved recovery) through (Senfaseproduksjon) extension of facility lifetime, e.g., involving modifications, upgrades and/or reclassifications.
+Other When none of the alternatives suits the project.
+When (Annet) multiple methods are used, please select the main contributor to the volumes stated.
+Commercial agreement Commercial agreements that involve (Kommersiell avtale) swap/borrowing/deferral of volumes between fields.
 Please choose this project type regardless of resource class.